 The rules for ‘compassionate grounds’ make no mention of a tenant being at risk of eviction, but the DHS has a discretion to provide access to super where ‘the release is consistent with a ground mentioned in’ the regulations (see extract of regulations at the end of this article).
 One could argue that the risk of eviction due to rental arrears comes under the broader discretionary powers available to DHS, and is consistent with the ground that a person is going lose their principal place of residence (due to foreclosure of mortgage).
 In other words, it could be argued that losing your house due to rental arrears is consistent with losing your house due to mortgage arrears, and accordingly should come under the DHS discretionary powers.

-I have set out the regulation below, but I strongly recommend that you contact the Department of Human Services to confirm your situation, and remember to mention Regulation 6.19A, paragraph (1)(f).
+Important: I have set out the regulation below, but we strongly recommend that you contact the Department of Human Services to confirm your situation, and remember to mention Regulation 6.19A, paragraph (1)(f).

 For more information on ‘compassionate grounds’ see the SuperGuide article Accessing super early on ‘compassionate grounds’ or visit the relevant section of the Department of Human Services website (see Early Release of Superannuation from DHS website).

 Regulation 6.19A Release of benefits on compassionate grounds